FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 - After sketching out our designs, we re-examined them as typing tools, and realized that in order for this product to be a well-functioning 9-key typing tool, it needs to have a output selection function, just as a standard 9-key keyboard would have.

 - In our original design, we wanted to use the UP and DOWN direction to switch between letter and number keyboards.
-When this question came up, we needed to re-think the encoding, with experience and insights from the prototype.
+When this question came up, we needed to re-think the encoding.
+We later realized that the previous UP/DOWN encoding was redundant and unnecessary, since this task could be done with one single gesture.
+The spared gesture can be used for output selection.

 | UP                                         | DOWN                                               | LEFT      | RIGHT          |
 |--------------------------------------------|----------------------------------------------------|-----------|----------------|